iturner72/book-notes/tools_of_titans.md

 ### Sebastian Junger
-* 420 Sebastian Junger (@sebastianjunger) is the #1 *New York Times* best-selling author of *The Perfect Storm, Fire, a Death, in Belmont, War*, and *Tribe*..
+* 420 Sebastian Junger (@sebastianjunger) is the #1 *New York Times* best-selling author of *The Perfect Storm, Fire, A Death in Belmont, War*, and *Tribe*..
 As an award-winning journalist, he has received both a National Magazine Award and a Peabody Award.